WordPress-Android alternatives and similar packages

 In order to use WordPress.com functions you will need a client ID and a client secret key.
 These details will be used to authenticate your application and verify that the API calls being made are valid.
 You can create an application or view details for your existing applications with our WordPress.com applications manager.

 When creating your application, you should select "Native client" for the application type.
-The applications manager currently requires a "redirect URL", but this isn't used for mobile apps.
+The "Website URL", "Redirect URLs", and "Javascript Origins" fields are required but not used for the mobile apps.
 Just use "https://localhost".

 For security reasons, some account-related actions aren't supported for development builds when using a WordPress.com account with 2-factor authentication enabled.